frankaburns/mathLesson/README.md

 ## Documentation

-Math Lesson documentation is maintained in this document.
+Math Lesson documentation is maintained in this document and can be generated from Android Studio using the generate javadoc tool.

 ### Configuration View